aiwenar/Eyes/README.markdown

  Supported platform
 --------------

-Eyes is currently avalible for Linux, but Adam (who isn't currently in this project) is working about Windows version.
+Eyes is currently avalible for Linux, but Adam is working about Windows version.

  Features
 ------------